InEngine-NET/InEngine.NET/doc/dashboard.md

 npm start
 ```

-The dashboard will be served at _http://localhost:3000_.
+The dashboard is served by Node.js at _http://localhost:3000_.

 Though the dashboard is served by Node.js, any web server can serve it since the dashboard is merely a collection of static files.
 IIS, Apache HTTP Server, and Nginx are all options.